 Action of moving the ball from at least one player to at least another one.
 To be considered a pass, the player executing it must be in control of the ball, the gesture that moves the ball has to be intentional, the physical contact with it must be interrupted and there must be one or more destination players.
 The referee has the authority to decide if a player is a destination player or not.

-Distance of 1.8 meter (6 feet):
+(E) DISTANCE OF 1.8 METER (6 FEET)

 The referee will calculate this distance from the extremity of the ball that is the closest to the player in defence.